tktracker/IntuneDocs/intune/configuration/tutorial-walkthrough-administrative-templates.md

 ### Talking points

 - Dynamic groups are a feature in Azure AD Premium.
-If you don't have Azure AD Premium, then you'll only create assigned groups.
+If you don't have Azure AD Premium, then you're licensed to only create assigned groups.
 For more information on dynamic groups, see:

   - [Dynamic Group Membership in Azure Active Directory (Part 1)](https://blogs.technet.microsoft.com/pauljones/2017/08/28/dynamic-group-membership-in-azure-active-directory-part-1/)
   - [Dynamic Group Membership in Azure Active Directory (Part 2)](https://blogs.technet.microsoft.com/pauljones/2017/08/29/dynamic-group-membership-in-azure-active-directory-part-2/)

 - Azure AD Premium includes other services that are commonly used when managing apps and devices, including [multi-factor authentication (MFA)](https://docs.microsoft.com/azure/active-directory/authentication/concept-mfa-howitworks) and [conditional access](https://docs.microsoft.com/azure/active-directory/conditional-access/overview).

-- Many admins ask when to use user groups and when to use device groups.
+- Many administrators ask when to use user groups and when to use device groups.
 For some guidance, see [User groups vs. device groups](device-profile-assign.md#user-groups-vs-device-groups).

 - Remember, a user can belong to multiple groups.
 Consider some of the other dynamic user and device groups you can create, such as: